 Viewing vs. Visitation

 In some cases with open casket funerals, there is a viewing before or during the visitation.
-This enables people to have one last look at the deceased and say their goodbyes before the burial.
+This enables people to have one last look at the deceased and say their goodbyes prior to the burial.

 Additional Considerations for a Visitation